discoproject/disco/doc/start/install.rst

     (e.g. you should be relying on DNS to resolve hostnames, **not** `/etc/hosts` on an individual machine).

+    Hostnames used by Disco are shortnames, and not fully qualified hostnames.
+DNS must be configured to correctly resolve the shortnames of the hostnames in the cluster.

+    Disco cannot currently use raw IP addresses for hostnames.
+Short DNS hostnames must be used to name cluster nodes.

     A relatively common mistake is that ``master`` is just an alias for the loopback address, such as ``localhost``, provided in `/etc/hosts` on the master machine.
     In such cases, some nodes may **not** be able to resolve the master properly: